Cricut VS Laser: Which One Suits You?

 Cricut Laser Cutter?
 Is it Possible?

-The short answer is: yes, with some modifications, it is possible to add a laser module to a Cricut maker or explore machine.
+With some modifications, it is possible to add a laser module to a Cricut maker or explore machine.

 Cricut machines are primarily designed and intended for cutting various materials like paper, vinyl, and fabric using a small rotary blade.